-This understanding of what foods / drinks work best for performance gains requires a constant search for the individual.
-Here are some suggestions that will help you figure out WHAT to eat, WHEN to eat, as it all depends on your individual likes / dislikes and goals.
+This understanding of what foods and drinks work best for performance gains requires a constant search for the individual.
+Here are some suggestions that will help you figure out what and when to eat.
+It depends on your individual likes, dislikes and goals.

 Great ideas are:

-Carbohydrate Options: Multi grain breads and pastas, cereals, vegetables (romaine lettuce, broccoli, asparagus, carrots), fruits, (tomatoes, strawberries, apples, berries, oranges, grapes, and bananas) make great carbohydrates for energy.
-However, if you need to add some calories for either weight gain or weight maintenance due to high calorie burn rates, add in a limited amount of post meal milk shakes, or a great mix of both carbs / protein is chocolate milk.
+Carbohydrate options: Multigrain breads and pastas, cereals, vegetables (romaine lettuce, broccoli, asparagus, carrots) and fruits (tomatoes, strawberries, apples, berries, oranges, grapes and bananas) make great carbohydrates for energy.
+However, if you need to add some calories for either weight gain or weight maintenance, add in a limited amount of post-meal milk shakes.
+Chocolate milk provides a great mix of carbs and protein.

-Protein Options: Meats, fish, chicken, eggs, nuts, almonds, beans, milk, milk shakes with additional whey protein powder (optional), peanut butter.
-I personally eat brown rice and lima beans in between workouts during snack time, or have a few servings with a main course of meat or fish for a good balance of plant and animal protein.
+Protein options: Meats, fish, chicken, eggs, nuts, almonds, beans, milk, milk shakes with additional whey protein powder (optional) and peanut butter.
+I eat brown rice and lima beans between workouts during snack time or have a few servings with a main course of meat or fish for a good balance of plant and animal protein.

-Fat Options: Fish, nuts, olive oils, omega 3 fortified products (milk, margarine, peanut butter).
-Typically, I get most of these fats from nuts and fish, but I also supplement the omega 3 fatty acids most important to longevity / healthy recovery.
+Fat options: Fish, nuts, olive oils, omega-3 fortified products (milk, margarine, peanut butter).
+I typically get most of these fats from nuts and fish, but I also supplement the omega-3 fatty acids most important to longevity and healthy recovery.

-- After Workouts - One of my favorite post exercise snacks is a can of chicken noodle soup (Campbells Noodle O's) as it is loaded with potassium, sodium, carbs, protein as well.
-In fact it has about 3-4 times the potassium of a banana and about 5-6 times the potassium of Gatorade.
-If you are not sweating much nor in arid environment, water will be enough to hydrate you.
+After workouts, one of my favorite post-exercise snacks is a can of chicken noodle soup.
+It is loaded with potassium, sodium, carbs and protein; has about 3-4 times the potassium of a banana; and contains about 5-6 times the potassium of Gatorade.
+If you are not sweating much or are not in an arid environment, water should be enough to hydrate you.

-- Before workouts, do not drink too much if you are doing significant running as the bouncing will potentially cause cramping.
+Before workouts, do not drink too much if you are doing significant running.
+The bouncing potentially will cause cramping.

-- During workouts, sip water or carbohydrate/electrolyte mix every 10-15 minutes to maintain high intensity performance training.
+During workouts, sip water or a carbohydrate/electrolyte mix every 10-15 minutes to maintain high-intensity performance training.

-- A ballpark equation for daily consumption of liquids for highly active person is: 50-75% body weight in lbs = oz per day of H2O
+A ballpark equation for the daily consumption of liquids for a highly active person is: 50%-75% of body weight in pounds = ounces per day of H2O.

-Finding the right mix of carbohydrates, protein, fats, electrolytes and water all depend on your age, sex, weight, activity level, and goals.
-Every day you have a killer good workout / test scores and feel great afterwards, make a note of everything you did that day.
-Very often it is the formula that works best for you and your fitness performance goals.
+Finding the right mix of carbohydrates, protein, fats, electrolytes and water depend on your age, sex, weight, activity level and goals.
+Whenever you have a killer good workout or test scores and feel great afterward, make a note of everything you did that day.
+Very often, it is the formula that works best for you and your fitness performance goals.

-Good luck with your nutrition / performance fitness program and I hope you see improvement soon.
-Workouts can be easily obtained at the Military.com Fitness Ebook Store.
-Send me an email and I may post it up as an article next week.
+Good luck with your nutrition and performance fitness program, and I hope you see improvement soon.
+Workouts can be obtained easily at the Military.com Fitness Ebook Store.
+Send me an email, and I may post it up as an article next week.
 You can contact me at firstname.lastname@example.org.